deckoner/Digimon-TCG-Database-Creator/README.md

 This project is exclusively for personal use and non-commercial purposes.

 All rights to the Digimon TCG card game belong to Bandai.
-This project has no official relationship with Bandai or the game development team.
+This project has no official relationship with Bandai or the TCG development team.

 It only seeks to facilitate access to information for individual use.